Germany to mediate in Iran | DW | 23.05.2019

 Nuclear deal on the agenda

-Earlier this month, Iran announced it would scrap dome of the "voluntary committments" made in the 2015 accord that Trump abruptly pulled out of last year.
+Earlier this month, Iran announced it would scrap some of the "voluntary commitments" made in the 2015 accord that Trump abruptly pulled out of last year.
 Berlin is keen to save the deal, officially called the Joint Comprehensive Plan of Action (JCPOA), which took 20 months to negotiate and followed years of diplomatic fine-tuning.

 Read more: Donald Trump threatens 'official end of Iran'